rajjitlai/VirtualPaint/README.md

 ⭐ You can also cuztomize the colour of the project.

+## COPYRIGHT INFO

+    AUTHOR: RAJJIT LAISHRAM
+    DATE CREATED: OCTOBER 18, 2022
+    PURPOSE: TO CREATE A VIRTUAL PAINT APPLICATION FOR INCREASING YOUR PRODUCTIVITY.
+    THE APLLICATION CAN BE USED IN THE FIELDS OF LEARNING OPEN COMPUTER VISION.
+(WITH C++)

 🤗 Thank you so much for visiting!

-## COPYRIGHT INFO

-    AUTHOR: Rajjit Laishram